bll123/tcl-awthemes/README.txt

 The following files are needed: awthemes.tcl, colorutils.tcl, themeutils.tcl, pkgIndex.tcl, i/

+awthemes 4.2.1
+   - fix pkgIndex.tcl to be able to load the themes

 awthemes 4.2
    - fix scaling of images.
    - size menu radiobutton and checkbutton images.